galexrt/docs.galexrt.moe/docs/storage/ceph/osds.md

 ### Gracefully remove OSD

 !!! tip
-    If you are using Rook Ceph Operator to run a Ceph cluster in Kubernetes, please follow the official documentation here: [Rook Docs - Ceph OSD Management](https://rook.io/docs/rook/v1.4/ceph-osd-mgmt.html#remove-an-osd).
+    If you are using Rook Ceph Operator to run a Ceph Cluster in Kubernetes, please follow the official documentation here: [Rook Docs - Ceph OSD Management](https://rook.io/docs/rook/v1.4/ceph-osd-mgmt.html#remove-an-osd).

 First thing is to set the crush weight to zero, either instantly to `0.0` or a bit gracefully*.
 (*gracefully should always be used when the cluster is in use, though any OSD weight change will cause data redistribution)